impact-hiv/NepidemiX/doc/tutorial.rst

 As you can see, I have gone ahead and replace the **pass** with a few lines of code.
 You can go ahead and do the same in your file.
 When you are done I'll tell you what the code does.

 The only piece of code here that may seem a bit mysterious is the first call super... and so on.
 What it does however is really simple: it calls the **__init__** method of our super class.
 Which is :ref:`NepidemiX-API-ExplicitStateProcess` as we derived from that class.
 The reason why we need to do this is that there may be code (there is!) in that class that needs to be executed when the class instance is created.
 Remember, our **SIRProcess** is an :ref:`NepidemiX-API-ExplicitStateProcess` and thus share that class' attributes.
 (Maybe you now think, well, it's also a **Process** class, what about that initialization?
-The answer is that as it is not a direct descendent we don't need to worry; :ref:`NepidemiX-API-ExplicitStateProcess` will take care of that.
+The answer is that as it is not a direct descendant we don't need to worry; :ref:`NepidemiX-API-ExplicitStateProcess` will take care of that.
 But in theory you are correct.)
 The command **super** will, given a class name, and a class instance (**self**) yield the super class of said class.
 After that we may call the **__init__** method of said class as if it was called from our **SIRProcess** object.

 Anyway, to figure out what parameters we should send, go ahead and have a look at the documentation for :ref:`NepidemiX-API-ExplicitStateProcess` by clicking that link, or use the pydoc utility::

    > pydoc nepidemix.process.ExplicitStateProcess

 We can see that its init-method has the following form **__init__(self, nodeStates, edgeStates, runNodeUpdate=True, runEdgeUpdate=True, runNetworkUpdate=True, constantTopology=False)**.
 Except for the self-parameter (which will be automatically filled in by python, so we don't have to worry about it) it takes five arguments.
 The first two, **nodeStates** and **edgeStates** are lists containing the node and edge state names respectively.
 This explain the first two parameters in the **super** call: the first list contain the names of node states, *S*, *I*, *R*.
 The second is an empty list because this model does not have any node states.
-Finally, there are three boolean valued variables.
+Finally, there are three Boolean valued variables.
 In the definition these all have standard values set to true: **runNodeUpdate=True, runEdgeUpdate=True, runNetworkUpdate=True** (this means that if we would not send in any parameters here they would get these values).
 The flags will tell our simulation if it should try to do node, edge, and network state updates respectively.
 (A network update is an update to attributes associated with the network as a whole.)
 As I wrote, by default these are all on, however, as our method only has node updates, and we do not care about edge or network updates we may set the last two to false.
 The same goes for the last flag, **constantTopology**, by setting this to True the Simulation will know that your process does not change any network topology.
 This will speed up the simulation as it may skip these steps.

 The last two lines of code in the example above, creates two class attributes in the **SIRProcess** class called **beta** and **gamma**, and assigns to them the value of the parameters **beta** and **gamma** that was sent in to the init method.
 Before assignment the parameters are converted to float type.
 This is because we can not be sure what type the sent in parameters will have (actually they will mostly be strings as they are read from the setup files which are text) and thus we need to try to convert them.